liamtreacy/dev-setup/cheatsheet.md

 OPT+SHIFT+left/right arrow - highlight a word.
 CMD+SHIFT+left/right arrow - highlight to start/end of current line.

+CMD+HOME - go to start of file.
+CMD+END - go to end of file.

+OPTION_CMD+F - rename variable or reformat code

+CMD+L - go to line

 ## VIM

 $ - go to end of line (normal mode)